monsur22/apex-api/README.md

 docker ps -a
 ```

-GO to the php container:
+Go to the php container:
 ```bash
 docker exec -it container_id bash
 ```